How to Design a Practical Garden with Edible Plants

 Raised garden beds are also a good idea, as they make it easy to tend to your plants and the edges can double as garden benches when you just want to sit and soak up some sun.
 Ideally, choose stone borders over timber, as timber tends to rot over time and stone faced beds will help warm the soil faster and keep it warmer for longer, helping to extend the season for your plants

 Incorporating walls into your garden can also be beneficial, as they’ll not only act as windbreaks and provide climbing space for espaliers and vines, but also provide an aesthetically pleasing backdrop for your garden, particularly if constructed using bricks or stone (stone cladding is a more affordable option if your budget won’t stretch to stone walls).

 It’s also a good idea to have clear divisions and paths between your garden beds and around the garden’s perimeter.
 Stone pavers or stepping stones are the perfect choice.
 They look good, are easy to clean and provide sure footing and if weed block is laid under them, they will keep weeds at bay as well.

-For more on edible gardens, talk to the experts at your local plant nursery and to find out more about using stone to design your ideal outdoor space, talk to the team at Armstone, the natural stone specialists.
+For more on edible gardens, talk to the experts at your local plant nursery and to find out more about using stone to design your ideal outdoor space, talk to the team at Armstone, the natural stone experts.